 In response to declining revenues over a number of recent years, the State of Michigan implemented significant budget reductions in appropriations for higher education.
-State appropriations now represent about 26% of UM-Flint's General Fund budget compared with 45%-50% a few years ago.
-Nonetheless, tuition-generated revenue is a significant part of our budget.
+State appropriations now represent about 23% of UM-Flint's General Fund budget compared with 45%-50% a few years ago.
+Further, this reduction in state financial support occurred while enrollment at UM-Flint increased from 6,000-6,500 students to more than 8,000 students today.
+Accordingly, tuition-generated revenue has become a more significant part of our budget.
 The reduced level of state funding support for UM-Flint is a major factor in the Board of Regents' decisions to modestly increase undergraduate tuition and fees.
-The University of Michigan-Flint raised tuition and fees by 6.5 % in 2009-2010.
+The University of Michigan-Flint raised tuition and fees by 6.5 % in 2009-2010 and 3.9% in 2010-2011.
 Our tuition increase was one of the lowest percentage increases among the 15 Michigan public universities.